 Vietnam is located in the centre of Southeast Asia with a land area of 331,689 square kilometres.
 It is bordered by China to the north, Laos and Cambodia to the west, and the East Sea to the east.
 Vietnam is in an ideal position for the development of the economy in general, and trade and tourism in particular.
 Its capital is Ha Noi, and its currency is the dong (VND).
 Vietnamese is the national and official language of Vietnam.

 The modern day history of Vietnam is perhaps best started by reference to the Geneva Accord signed in 1954, which ended French colonial rule following the conquest in 1858 and partitioned the country into two parts.
 Since 1986, Vietnam has been carrying out economic reforms under the 'Doi Moi' (Renovation) to move from a central-planned economy maintained from its reunification in 1975 to a market-oriented economy.
 Since then, Vietnam has recorded important achievements in socio-economic fields and has become one of the fastest-growing economies in the world, with average annual gross domestic product (GDP) of 5.8% during 2016 to 2020.
-The GDP growth rate of 2021 was 2.58% due to the emergence of the Delta variant.
+The GDP growth rate of 2022 reached 8.02%, becoming the fastest annual pace since 1997.
 Vietnam joined the World Trade Organization (WTO) in January 2007, following more than a decade-long negotiation process.
 WTO membership has provided Vietnam an anchor to the global market and reinforced the domestic economic reform process.

 PwC Vietnam provides industry-focused assurance, tax, and advisory services to build public trust and enhance value for our clients and stakeholders.
 PwC Vietnam established offices in Ha Noi and Ho Chi Minh City in 1994.
 Our team of more than 1,000 Vietnamese and expatriate staff have a thorough understanding of the economy in which they work and a wide knowledge of policies and procedures covering investment, tax, legal, and accounting in Vietnam.